Disaster Science and Emergency Services

 Prepares students for career entry into Emergency Management and Homeland Security areas.
 Professionalism, resume building, interview techniques, and resource sites will be examined.
 (Formerly 2235:368)

-EMHS:370 Hazard Science and Management (3 Credits)
+EMHS 370 Hazard Science and Management (3 Units)

 Overview of hazards theory, the science of hazard development, and various hazard types.
 Emphasis on emergency management and homeland security perspectives in regard to various hazard management related topics.
 (Formerly 2235:370)